nnamon/PracticalRet2Libc/docs/lessonplan.md

 Also known as Data Execution Prevention (DEP), this protection marks writable regions of memory as non-executable.
 This prevents the processor from executing in these marked regions of memory.

+If we look at the memory map of

 In the following diagrams, we will be introducing a new indicator colour for the memory regions to denote 'writable and non-executable' mapped regions.
 Firstly,